 (5) four (4) hours of cardiopulmonary resuscitation to include automatic external defibrillation (CPR/AED).

 (3) additional anatomy and physiology;

 (4) clinical practicum (not to exceed one hundred fifty (150) hours);

 (9) breathing and stretching techniques;

 (11) other courses with prior board approval.
 See 18.104.22.168 NMAC for instructions.

 E. The total number of hours in the massage therapy program is a minimum of six hundred fifty (650) hours.

-F. If an applicant is missing a core curriculum course or is missing a small portion of the core curriculum to complete the 650-hour requirement, the applicant may obtain the training course(s) from a New Mexico registered independent instructor, or from a New Mexico registered school, or from another massage therapy school that meets the requirements in 188.8.131.52 NMAC.
+F. If an applicant is missing a core curriculum course or is missing a small portion of the core curriculum to complete the six hundred fifty (650) hour requirement, the applicant may obtain the training course(s) from a registered independent massage therapy instructor, or from a massage therapy school that meets the requirements in 22.214.171.124 NMAC.

 A. The following circumstances require that the applicant’s massage school(s) submit a completed “form A for massage school” to the board office along with an official transcript and proof that the massage therapy school(s) is/was approved to operate as a private post-secondary educational institution or its equivalent at the time the applicant attended the school(s):

 (1) if the applicant attended a massage school that is located out-of-state; or